adrian-robles/adrian-robles.github.io/README.md

 # how I built my jekyll website

-## it was not my first, I screwed up the first 5
+## it was not my first, I screwed up the first 5...
+6

 ## what I wanted my website/blog to have

   * [ ] 100% compatible with GitHub

+  * [ ] work on the gh-pages branch

   * [ ] Ajax search with instant results